COVID-19 Testing Information

 - At Seattle Children’s Urgent Care locations: Patients and families should proceed to the front door.
 We screen all patients and visitors at entry for COVID-19 symptoms.
 Please bring only the patient being tested and leave other children with a caregiver, if possible.

 COVID-19 testing at Seattle Children’s is not free.
 Many insurance companies, including Medicaid, currently cover COVID-19 testing costs in full.
 Insurance processes change over time and you could have an amount to pay after insurance is billed.

 - If you are insured, we will bill your insurance.
 Please contact your insurance provider to learn about COVID-19 testing coverage.

-- If you schedule an Urgent Care visit or are seen in the Emergency Department when you only need a COVID-19 test, you may receive bills for a doctor visit and facility charge.
+- If you schedule an Urgent Care visit when you only need a COVID-19 test, you may receive bills for an Urgent Care doctor visit and clinic facility charge.